This post may contain affiliate links, view our disclosure.

 Polish Sour Rye Soup Ingredients

-• Ground turkey or turkey sausage – Or go with traditional biała kiełbasa (white Polish sausage), which is flavored heavily with garlic and marjoram.
+- Ground turkey or turkey sausage – Or go with traditional biała kiełbasa (white Polish sausage), which is primarily made of pork, and flavored heavily with garlic and marjoram.

-• Onion and garlic – For savory depth of flavor.
-We reserve 1/3 of the garlic to add closer to the end of the cooking process so it retains more of its sharp flavor.
+- Onion and garlic – For savory depth of flavor.
+We reserve 1/3 of the garlic to add closer to the end of the cooking process so it retains more of its sharp bite.

-• Chicken stock – Use a good quality homemade or store-bough stock for rich flavor.
+- Chicken stock – Use a good quality homemade or store-bought stock for rich flavor.

-• Bay leaves – Help create a flavorful, nuanced broth.
+- Bay leaves – Bay leaves help create a flavorful, nuanced broth.

-• Sourdough rye starter (zakwas) – This is a traditional component in sour rye soup.
+- Sourdough rye starter (zakwas) – This is a traditional component in sour rye soup.
 It’s very easy to make your own, or if you have a mature sourdough starter, you can give it a few rye flour feedings.
+You can also look for it in Eastern European grocery stores in general, or Polish grocery stores specifically if you have one in your area.

-• Sour cream – Żurek is pleasantly tangy, and sour cream contributes to the tanginess.
-It also lends a rich creaminess.
+- Sour cream – This soup is pleasantly tangy, and sour cream contributes to that.
+Sour cream also lends rich, creamy texture.

 Garnishes and Serving Suggestions

-• Rye bread – A piece of crusty rye bread is the perfect vessel for soaking up every drop of this deliciously hearty soup.
+- Rye bread – A piece of crusty sourdough rye bread is the perfect vessel for soaking up every drop.

 Here are step-by-step photos of the cooking process.
 For the recipe video, please see the recipe card below.

-2. Turn the heat up to medium and add the ground turkey and onion; cook until the turkey is browned and the onion is softened, about 5 to 7 minutes.
-While cooking, use a wooden spoon to break up the meat.
+- Brown the turkey.
+Turn the heat up to medium and add the ground turkey and onion; cook until the turkey is browned and the onion is softened, about 5 to 7 minutes.
+While cooking, use a wooden spoon to break up the meat into crumbles.
 Add 2/3 of the garlic and cook 1 minute, stirring constantly.

-4. Turn up the heat and bring the soup to a boil, then turn down the heat to keep it at a gentle boil but prevent it from boiling over.
-Cook (covered) until the vegetables are tender but not mushy, about 15 minutes.
+- Cook.
+Turn up the heat and bring the soup to a boil, then turn down the heat to keep it at a gentle boil but prevent it from boiling over.
+Cook (covered) until the vegetables are tender but not mushy, about 15 minutes, stirring occasionally.

 If desired, serve topped with a hard or soft-boiled egg and a sprinkling of marjoram, along with a slice of rye bread.

 Once cooled, store leftovers in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.
-Reheat gently on the stovetop while stirring occasionally, or in 45-second increments in the microwave, stirring between each.
+Reheat over low heat on the stovetop while stirring occasionally, or in 45-second increments in the microwave, stirring between each.
 Add fresh garnishes before serving.

-Allspice (ziele angielskie in Polish) is a key ingredient in traditional Polish cuisine due to its warm, slightly peppery, and subtly sweet flavor, which enhances the depth of many hearty dishes.
-Its frequent use traces back to Poland’s historical spice trade and culinary traditions that emphasize slow-cooked, flavorful meals.
+Allspice (called “ziele angielskie” in Polish) is a key ingredient in traditional Polish cuisine because of its warm, slightly peppery, and subtly sweet flavor that brings depth and complexity to hearty dishes.
+Its frequent use goes back to Poland’s historical spice trade and culinary traditions that emphasize slow-cooked, flavorful meals.

-Here are a few reasons why allspices is popular:
+Here are a few reasons why allspice is popular:

+Balances rich, hearty foods.
 Polish cuisine features a lot of rich, hearty dishes like soups, stews, and braised meats.
-Allspice adds warmth and complexity, helping to balance the natural fattiness of ingredients like pork, kielbasa, and butter-based sauces.
+Allspice adds warmth and complexity, helping balance the natural fattiness of ingredients like pork, kielbasa, and buttery sauces.

-Polish food often incorporates fermented ingredients such as sauerkraut, pickles, and zakwas (fermented rye starter), all of which have a naturally tangy or sour taste.
-Allspice provides a slightly sweet and spicy contrast that prevents these dishes from becoming overwhelmingly tart.
+Complements sour and fermented foods.
+Polish food often incorporates fermented ingredients such as sauerkraut, pickles, and zakwas (fermented rye starter) into recipes, all of which have a naturally tangy or sour taste.
+Allspice provides a slightly sweet and spicy warmth for contrast that prevents these dishes from becoming overwhelmingly tart.

+Historical influence of the spice trade.
 During the Polish-Lithuanian Commonwealth (16th to 18th century), Poland had access to a variety of imported spices, including allspice, black pepper, and nutmeg.
-Though allspice is native to the Caribbean, it became a favorite in Polish kitchens because its complex flavor could substitute for a mix of more expensive spices.
+Although allspice is native to the Caribbean, it became a favorite in Polish kitchens because its complex flavor could substitute for a mix of more expensive spices (many people describe allspice as tasting like a blend of cinnamon, nutmeg, and cloves).

 Pro Tips for the Best Żurek Soup Recipe

-• Homemade zakwas is key to achieving the authentic sour taste, but you can find ready-made versions in Polish grocery stores.
+- Homemade zakwas is key to the authentic sour taste, but you can find ready-made versions in Polish grocery stores.

 Yes!
+Omit the bacon and sausage.
 Use 3 tablespoons of oil to sauté the onion, and if you’re a fan of mushrooms, add them along with the onion for umami flavor.
 Use vegetable stock instead of chicken stock.

 Let’s Connect